annrie/Foundation-Vue/README.md

 ## Motivation for development

 I wanted to work with the Foundation framework and Vue.JS.
 First of all, it was created for beginners of VueJS.
-Basically, the main focus is to help you understand how to add VueJS to the template created by the `foundation new`(This command is limited to node V.10, but this repository has no problem with node V.12).
+Basically, the main focus is to help you understand how to add VueJS to the template created by the `foundation new`(This is a command you don't need if you want to use the repository.).
 It's like this.

 ```bash